Kerad180/Mainbook/README.txt

 It is a social networking site similar to Facebook.
 You can share posts and write to other users.

 Webiste wrote using jQuery, PHP and SQL database.

+The "password hash" function was used to encode the password with the "PASSWORD_DEFAULT" value set.

+The connection to the database is in the file "main-page.php" and "register-page.php".

-You can import database from file mainbook.sql
+You can import database from file "mainbook.sql"

 Default users: